H0BB5/pocket-ide/README.md

 - Checking progress while away
 - Starting long-running tasks remotely

-Your development environment stays persistent - start a task on desktop, check it from your phone, come back to see it completed.
+Your development environment stays persistent in whatever directory you started it - start a task on desktop, check it from your phone, come back to see it completed.

 ## 📚 Advanced Guides